How to Fix a Lumpy Pillow?

 This will redistribute any lumps throughout your pillow stuffing.
 The best part?
 You can just throw this new "lump-free" pillow back onto your bed at night without having to worry about more lumps forming overnight.

-To strengthen the effect of pillow drying, you can place tennis balls in the dryer with your pillows.
+To strengthen the effect of pillow drying, you can place two or three tennis balls in the dryer with your pillows.
 The balls will help fluff up the pillow and give it more shape.